-Trade shows are one of the best places to meet fashion buyers, online retailers, agents and market places.
+Trade shows are one of the best places to meet fashion buyers, online retailers, agents, market places and taking international sales.
 This is where they do their new research.
 The shows are now much less about order-writing and much more about meeting new and existing contacts and investing in a brand.

 How Can Brands Make Themselves Stand Out At A Trade Show?